GlazeGlopMike/glazeglopbot/README.md

 ## Usage
 ### Commands
-The bot responds to commands prefixed with the `$` character.
+GlazeGlopBot responds to commands prefixed by `$`.
 Users can be passed as arguments by tagging them.
 View the full list of commands using `$help`.

 GlazeGlopBot also responds to direct messages.
 Most commands designed for guilds will not work in DMs and others may have reduced functionality.

 ### Command Errors
-If execution of your command was unsuccessful, the bot will react to your message.
+If execution of your command was unsuccessful, GlazeGlopBot will react to your message.
 Errors are classified using emojis:
 - :confused: Common errors such as comprehension failure.
 - :warning: Some but not all tasks successful.
 - :thumbsdown: You don't have permission to use the command.